Trailer bus: History

-In 1930 Nairn Transport Company which ran 550 miles of transport services from Damascus to Baghdad experimented with a trailer bus which was hauled by a Buick Roadster which had a very successful run motivated by this the company later built a customized double-decker trailer bus in 1934 which had carry capacity of 40 passengers divided in first class and normal class.
-The bus also had reclining seats, an onboard kitchen and a luggage capacity of approximately 700kgs.
-The trailer was hauled by a Marion-Herrington 6x6 tractor powered by a 188hp Hercules engine, which helped it cover the route in 24 hours.
-At that time, it was the longest bus ever made with a length of 80ft and weighed 26 tons, making it one of the first successful trailer buses.
+In 1930 Nairn Transport Company, which ran 550 mi of transport services from Damascus, Syria, to Baghdad, Iraq, experimented with a trailer bus which was hauled by a Buick Roadster which had a very successful run.
+Motivated by this the company later built a customized double-decker trailer bus in 1934 which had capacity of 40 passengers divided in first class and normal class.
+The bus also had reclining seats, an onboard kitchen and a luggage capacity of approximately 700 kg.
+The trailer was hauled by a Marion-Herrington 6x6 tractor powered by a 188 hp Hercules engine, which helped it cover the route in 24 hours.
+At that time, it was the longest bus ever made with a length of 80 ft and weighed 26 tons, making it one of the first successful trailer buses.

 During World War II and in the immediate post-war years, trailer buses were turned to as a simple and economical way of providing bus transport to replace worn out conventional bus fleets.
 The semi-trailers were basic and uncomfortable, but each could carry more passengers than an ordinary single-decker bus, and nearly as many as a double-decker bus.
 In India BEST of Mumbai and BMTC of Bangalore had double-decker trailer buses in its fleet during the 1970s and 1980s.

 In Australia, 123 semi-trailer type buses were built from 1939.
 Large purchasers included Parramatta-Ryde Bus Service and Rover Coaches.
 A 1947 semi-trailer coupled with an American-built 1943 White M3A1 tractor is preserved at the Sydney Bus Museum in Sydney.
 The Sydney exhibit was the last trailer bus used in NSW, withdrawn in 1977.